 Winners & Losers

 So what areas will win and which will lose in a downturn?
 Sadly, as I mentioned above, some folks do have to worry.
 Small agencies with limited track records.
-Generalists, people who have no area of expertise.
+Generalists, people who have no area of expertise or limited portfolios of work.
 And on that note, specialists who focused on industries that are exposed to the downturn can have difficulties.
 Ad buys will decrease, so agencies that play in that space may see issues in addition to ad networks themselves.

 But who stands to gain?
 Those that are experienced in their craft, for one.
 If you can prove expertise in an area that is still necessary to businesses and their success, you should be fine.
 Network infrastructure, system administration, and management of digital properties will not suffer.
 Statistics show that the last bill people cut is their mobile phone expenses.
 I expect mobile app development to stay healthy, and I expect businesses to look to optimize their processes with custom software and invest through a downturn.

 In wrapping up, the overall message to the digital service industry should be that a downturn need not be a negative, but rather a positive if you have positioned yourself well and focused on expanding your expertise.
 For clients, it’s time to see how you compare to your competition in terms of both your customer experience and your back-end processes and workflows.
 Optimization is the name of the game – the economy of the 2020s will be less on development of bold new ideas but more about the optimization of what we have – and that is an initiative that all companies can undertake regardless of size or even available investment dollars.